 - A candidate with high-potential and a strong desire to make an impact

-If you fit this profile and are interested in attending a future offering of the UNC-IDB Strategic Studies Fellows Program, please contact Zebrina Warner, Program Director.
+If you fit this profile and are interested in attending a future offering of the IU-IDB Strategic Studies Fellows Program, please contact Zebrina Warner, Program Director.

 Faculty members and speakers for this program join us from many different departments and schools at Indiana University as well as from other schools and the private sector.
 The two core instructors are Professor David Bosco for the National Security and Global Flashpoint portion and Dr. Scott Shackelford for the Cybersecurity and Team Projects portion of the program.
 Both are esteemed professors in the academic realm of National Security.
 The faculty members that complement the weekly themes hold both the academic and personal experiences to discuss these topics.
 Their innovative methods and thinking styles will expose you as a student to the insight of how to strategically think and operate in a high-level atmosphere.